defund12/defund12.org/_emails/ft-lauderdale.md

-  to essential services, including clean running water and necessary mental health resources. \n\nI also urge the City Council to enact legislation that holds police accountable and to overturn policies that allow police to engage in unlawful behavior with impunity.
-As set forth by Black Lives Matter of Fort Lauderdale, I ask that Homan Square be immediately closed (a site where extrajudicial police interrogations are known to occur), that an elected Civilian Police Accountability Council be established with real reform powers, and that abusive cops be fired and criminally charged.
-  Ending the unfair and secretive internal FLPD grievance review process would be a good first step in achieving this goal. \n\nPeople are marching in the streets because they know that these actions will result in a healthier, more just society.
+  to essential services, including clean running water and necessary mental health resources. \n\nI also urge the City Council to enact legislation that holds police accountable and to overturn policies that allow police to engage in unlawful behavior with impunity. \n\nPeople are marching in the streets because they know that these actions will result in a healthier, more just society.
 I implore you to please listen to the needs of your constituents and take immediate action to address their concerns. \n\nThank you, \n[YOUR NAME]\n[YOUR ADDRESS]\n[YOUR EMAIL]\n[YOUR